KiwiAzn/front-end-specialist/INSTRUCTIONS.md

 The endpoint that is used for searching returns movies, tv shows and people in a single response.
 The other search result types are defined in the [src/clients/tmdb.ts](src/clients/tmdb.ts) file as interfaces.

-We also would like you to think of ways to improve the repo, as we would like scale this repo out to multiple teams.
+We also would like you to think of ways to improve the repo, as we would like to scale this repo out to multiple teams.

 ## Getting started